 Teaching English in Sri Lanka

-Your role will involve teaching English language basics to groups of children.
-Your classes will be Monday to Friday spread out between 08:00AM to 15:00PM for age groups from 6 years to 16 years.
-Local teachers and local staff will be there to support you however we do expect you to work independently or in pairs with another volunteer.
+You will be volunteering Monday to Friday spread out between morning and afternoon sessions.
+Expect to work with age groups from 6 years to 16 years.
 Whilst the knowledge you impart will benefit the children on a practical level, most of our volunteers will agree that nothing is more beneficial than the love and attention that you give them.

 All The Details

 Galle, Southern Province

 Please note that in April and December there are school holidays during which time alternative projects will be arranged.

 |7th December||18th January||4th April||27th June||26th September||26th December|

 |8th February||25th April||18th July||17th October|

 |14th March||30thMay||22nd August||21st November|